-The Asset & Liability Committee has responsibility for the management of on statement of financial position risks and employs various methods and financial instruments that provide suitable hedge against specified exposures where required.
-This Committee monitors and measures market risk exposure through gap analysis, sensitivity analysis, stress testing within the policy and limit frameworks established by the Board.
+The Asset & Liability Committee has responsibility for the management of on balance sheet risks and employs various methods and financial instruments that provide suitable hedge against specified exposures where required.
+This Committee monitors and measures market risk exposure through gap analysis, sensitivity analysis, and stress testing within the policy and limit frameworks established by the Board.